International proposals and funding

 More information on the Nahlah Ayed Prize

-We are asking students, faculty, and support staff to nominate them for this prize.
+Students, faculty, and support staff can submit nominations for this prize.
 Two cash prizes and a certificate will be made annually.